-4.37 Water is supplied to plan area by Thames Water (most of the plan area) and Essex & Suffolk Water (Barking and Dagenham).
-Thames Water store water, pumped from the River Thames and River Lee, in large reservoirs in Oxfordshire, West London and North London, including those that along the River Lee.
+- 4.41 Water is supplied to plan area by Thames Water (most of the plan area) and Essex & Suffolk Water (Barking and Dagenham).
+Thames Water store water, pumped from the River Thames and River Lee, in large reservoirs in Oxfordshire, West London and North London, including along the River Lee.
 In North London, the reservoirs are also topped up with groundwater pumped from the chalk aquifer.
 In the Essex & Suffolk Water area, most of the water comes from river sources.
-Much of this water is imported from outside the region through a river transfer system that supports the low yield Essex rivers.
+Much of this water is imported from outside the region through a river transfer system that supports the low yield Essex rivers. - 4.42 Increased demand for water could therefore increase abstraction of water from the Lee Valley SPA and Ramsar site.
+Increases in abstraction are likely to only occur if a waste management process changes to one that uses more water (for example change from landfill to energy from waste).
+The following policy could therefore result in changes in water abstraction: - Policy JWP5: Energy from Waste

-- 4.38 Increased demand for water could therefore increase abstraction of water from the Lee Valley SPA and Ramsar.
-Increases in abstraction are likely to only occur where the waste management practices change to a process that uses more water (for example landfill to Energy from Waste).
-The following policy could therefore result in changes in water abstraction: - Policy JWP5: Energy from Waste - 4.39 Other Habitats Sites and functionally linked land are not in locations that could be affected by abstraction associated with the ELJWP.
+4.43 Other Habitats Sites and functionally linked land are not in locations that could be affected by abstraction associated with the ELJWP.

-In relation to abstraction, likely significant effects (for the ELJWP alone or in-combination) could not be ruled out for :
+In relation to abstraction, likely significant effects (for the ELJWP alone or in-combination) could not be ruled out for:

-■ Lee Valley SPA and Ramsar site (direct impacts only)
+Lee Valley SPA and Ramsar site (direct impacts only)